 She is a figment of society’s idea of what a mom should be.
 If you are any less than 100% than her, you feel like you have failed as a mom, because that is what we are taught.

-But you keep this “failure” to yourself.
+You keep your “failures” to yourself.
 You can’t let anyone believe that you are not a good mom.

 It’s ok if you tell yourself that you are a bad mom, but to everyone else...well they need to see that you have it all together.